Here's a timeline of the deadly Florida school shooting

 5:18 p.m.

-• Florida Gov. Rick Scott travels to Broward County to be briefed about the shooting.
+• Gov. Rick Scott travels to Broward County to be briefed about the shooting.

 6 p.m.